Delivered Timber Prices

 Delivered Log Summary:

-Hard maple experienced reductions in pricing ranging from 20-46% across all log qualities from 2022 through the end of 2023.
+Hard maple experienced significant improvement in pricing ranging from 12-21% across all log qualities from 2023 through the end of 2024.
+Hard maple pricing is significantly impacted by hardwood flooring and cabinet demand.

-Yellow-poplar values for high-quality logs marginally increased.
-Medium and low-quality logs continue to track lower in 2023, decreasing between 9.5-19.7% respectively, for Kentucky’s most abundant tree species.
+Yellow-poplar values for high-quality logs marginally decreased by 2.8%.
+However, medium and low-quality logs showed improvement in 2024, increasing 12.6% and 16.9% respectively.
+This is an important trend for Kentucky’s most abundant tree species.

-Red oak domestic and export market demand is slowly improving from record lows in 2022.
+Red oak high-quality log market demand is slowly improving from record lows in 2022.
+However, medium and low-quality logs continued to see marginal decreases in pricing averaging 1-2.3% decrease from 2023.
 Lackluster markets for flooring, cabinets, and millwork associated with housing starts and home remodeling due to the slowing housing market are partially to blame.
 Consumer preferences for species other than red oak and alternative materials also contribute to weakened lumber demand.
-The railroad tie market is partly cloudy, but still provided a consistent market for red oak logs at this time.
+The railroad tie market is partly cloudy with reduced pricing, but is still providing a consistent market for red oak logs at this time.

 Stave Logs